-The phenomenon of electric cars has first and foremost cut or have started to cut our dependency on fossil fuels as a whole.
+The phenomenon of electric cars has first and foremost cut or has started to cut our dependency on fossil fuels as a whole.
 Fossil Fuels are, as it is, a finite resource.
-This resource has to be first dug up, then processed and then finally turned into use for our vehicles.
+This resource has to be first dug up, then processed, and then finally turned into use for our vehicles.
 The burning of fossil fuels gives off Carbon Monoxide and various other gasses that pollute the environment.

-Electric Cars are much more powerful than fuel based cars.
+Electric Cars are much more powerful than fuel-based cars.
 They are also very quiet and drive smoother than butter.
 A simple ride in a fully electric car is enough to completely understand the power they are capable of.
 When you press down on the accelerator in a fuel car, the input lag is pretty noticeable.
 However, you would think twice about pushing down on the accelerator in an electric car since the sheer power of the car will propel you forward quite immediately.

 You will save on gas- forever.
-Never again would you have to worry about rising prices of gas since they will never affect you again.
+Never again would you have to worry about the rising prices of gas since they will never affect you again.
 You can easily install a charging station at home and charge your car overnight.
-This one charge take you anywhere from 200-400 miles.
+This one charge takes you anywhere from 200-400 miles.
 This number, of course, varies across the model of cars and how the batteries are used.
 But whatever the case may be, you would not have to spend a dime on your car for gar ever again.

 The Cons of Electric Cars

 These cons are not exactly huge flaws in the phenomenon of electric cars, rather these are points that can be hoped to be improved in the future.
 With that being said, these are the cons of electric cars.